Here are some great tips showing you how to organize and store your Christmas ornaments and decor!

 Before I put away all the Christmas decor and ornaments, I go through everything and make sure that I’m only putting away Christmas decor that I’m going to use again.

-Here are my tips for organizing and storing Christmas ornaments and decor.
+Here are my best tips for organizing and storing Christmas ornaments and decor.

 Tips for organizing and storing ornaments